 - Export your existing address book to .csv file (refer to your mobile handset manual for details).

-You can learn more about Google Docs and how to upload your .csv files at http://docs.google.com/support/?hl=en .
-Please note that when you upload your .csv file to Google Docs, please 'uncheck' the option "Convert documents, presentations, and spreadsheets to the corresponding Google Docs formats" to avoid your .csv file getting converted to spreadsheet format automatically.
+- Upload the .csv file to your Google Drive account.
+You can learn more about Google Drive and how to upload your .csv files at “https://support.google.com/drive/?hl=en “.
+Please note that when you upload your .csv file to Google Drive, please ‘uncheck’ the option “Convert documents, presentations, and spreadsheets to the corresponding Google Docs formats” to avoid your .csv file getting converted to spreadsheet format automatically.

 - Launch gContacts Importer and enter the filename and access details to your Google Drive account (username, password, and the CSV filename).

 - gContacts Importer will map the fields and present you with a table.
 You can edit the map if you want.